-Disclosures required by law or made in connection with legal proceedings
+Disclosures required by law or made in connection with legal proceedings.

-- 38.(1) Personal data is exempt from the non-disclosure provisions where the disclosure is required by or under any enactment, by any rule of law or by the order of a court. - (2) Personal data is exempt from the non-disclosure provisions where the disclosure is necessary - (a) for the purpose of, or in connection with, any legal proceedings including prospective legal proceedings; or - (b) for the purpose of obtaining legal advice, or is otherwise necessary for the purposes of establishing, exercising or defending legal rights.
+- (2) Personal data is exempt from the non-disclosure provisions where the disclosure is necessary- - (a) for the purpose of, or in connection with, any legal proceedings including prospective legal proceedings; or - (b) for the purpose of obtaining legal advice, or is otherwise necessary for the purposes of establishing, exercising or defending legal rights.